The Sales process changed – did you get the memo?

 Quantify risk for the client, if the buyer invests 10k with you what is the risk of getting it wrong or not getting results?
 Answer or allay these fears, early on, to take away any perceived risk.
 Write up the targets and set a future time to review performance.
 If you believe in your product or service and that it will deliver results for the client, share the burden of risk.
 Put your money where your mouth is.
 If you find out where the client is now and where they want to be in 3 years, then work back towards where they are now, to find out how they will get there, break it down.
 A three year horizon is usually a good time frame.
 Be curious, be interested, dig deep.

-7. Price, Cost and Value – Remember, to paraphrase Bob Burg, the cost price of a product or service is simply a figure, whereas value is the relative worth of it.
+7. Price, Cost and Value – Remember, (to paraphrase Bob Burg), the cost price of a product or service is simply a figure, whereas value is the relative worth of it.
 Once you set a price stick to it.
 If someone thinks it is high, convince them of the value or return on investment, that the result will be of more value than the sum required.
 And to paraphrase Zig Ziglar, apologise once for the price at the start rather than apologise forever about the quality.
 Always charge enough to afford you the time to deliver a good result.
-If you sell on price, you commoditise your product or service and it becomes a downward spiral.
+If you sell on price alone, you commoditise your product or service and it becomes a downward spiral.
 Platforms like Amazon will ensure that people can buy things at low prices, so ensure that you sell something where you bring added value.
 Often selling means getting over objections about price or an increase in cost or switching vendors or getting a new item added.
 Rejection is an inevitable part of sales, just accept it and move on.
 Price is not usually the reason you lose a sale, but rather because you are trying to sell the wrong product or because your pitch was just not good enough.
+How can you help a buyer make a yes decision.
+No, is just a way of saying that you have not presented well enough.

 8. Behavioural style – It is worth studying a persons behavioural style, starting with your own, whether it is adapting or controlling, supportive or conserving.
 Have a look at IMA Strategies or Nigel Risners Animals in the Zoo or Lifestyle Orientation.
 Effectively you want to be able to recognise your own traits and personality features, then learn to spot traits in others.
 This will help you approach people in the style that makes them most comfortable.
 Identifying a personality type will allow you tweak your presentation and get better results.
 According to the Lifo method, “People who are adapting or controlling are big picture thinkers whereas someone who is supporting or conserving will be focused on the details.
 Supporting and adaptive people are people focused, whereas people who are controlling and conserving are task focused.”
 Someones personality will determine how long a meeting should last and what needs to be covered.
 Todays business buyer has become used to the B2C attention they get when buying for themselves personally, so they expect that sort of personalisation from their B2B buying experience.
 This means more initial leg work or research for you, but now that the buyer is doing much of the research online, it gives you the time to get personal in your interactions.
 And this can help create a relationship that will allow the customer be a repeat customer, possibly one of your raving fans.